2005 AFL finals series: Ladder

-Summary of results
+Results

 The finals system

 The system is a final eight system.
 This system is different from the McIntyre final eight system, which was previously used by the AFL, and was used by the National Rugby League until 2012.

 The top four teams in the eight receive what is popularly known as the "double chance" when they play in week-one qualifying finals; this means that if a top-four team loses in the first week, it still has a chance to redeem itself by getting a chance to play in a semi-final the next week against the winner of an elimination final.
 The bottom four of the eight are forced to play what are called elimination finals, in which only the winners survive and move on to week two to play the losers of the qualifying finals.

 In the second week, the winners of the qualifying finals receive a bye to the third week, while the losers of those qualifying finals must play the winners of the elimination finals for a chance to play the qualifying finals winners.
 Home-ground advantage goes to the team with the higher seed.

 In the third week, the winners of the semi-finals from week two play the winners of the qualifying finals in the first week, with the latter receiving home-ground advantage.
 The winners of those matches move on to the Grand Final at the Melbourne Cricket Ground in Melbourne, where the new premier will be crowned.

 The favourites for the 2005 Grand Final were Adelaide, St Kilda, Sydney and West Coast.